Stronghold Archæological Heritage Park

 Public transport: buses: 187 (Korty tenisowe), 122 (Plac Kusocińskiego)

-The Stronghold in Sopot is remnant of an early-medevial hill-fort.
+The Stronghold in Sopot is a remnant of an early-medevial hill-fort.
 On the top of the conserved ground structure a contemporary reconstruction of medieval housing and fortification has been erected.
 An exhibition building was opened to public at the foot of the fortified hill in the 2013.
 Free parking area for coaches is available along a nearby street.